Patricia's Opera Tours - return to homepage

 • Singers need the inspiration of being there in Italy.

-Our maestro is Dr Wyn Davies, British conductor, and Director of Music for NBR New Zealand Opera.
-An Italian speaker, he has a vast knowledge of Italian opera and productions.
-Peter Lockwood, expatriate New Zealander and foremost vocal coach with Opera Netherlands, also comes as our maestro some years as does Cristiano del Monte, from Parma.
+Our selection of maestros include: Dr Wyn Davies, British conductor, and Director of Music for New Zealand Opera; Peter Lockwood, expatriate New Zealander and foremost vocal coach with Opera Netherlands; and Cristiano del Monte, director of music from Teatro Lirico di Cagliari and Opera de Montecarlo.

-Scholarships for the singers over the years have been provided by the Robyn Carrig Opera Scholarships, other very generous individuals and The Dame Malvina Major Foundation.
+Scholarships for the singers over recent years have been provided by The Dame Malvina Major Foundation and generous individuals.

 In some years we visit the homes, theatres and towns of Puccini and Verdi, placing them in the context of their times and history, essential for interpreting the roles and the music.
-We attend operas in Verona and other concerts.
-For the last four years with the support of the New Zealand Embassy we have performed in a Concert in Rome in the 2000 year old Theatre of Marcellus as part of the Roman Summer Nights Festival.
+We attend operas in Verona, Venice, Parma or Milan and other concerts.
+Some years with the support of the New Zealand Embassy we have performed at the Embassy, in the 2000 year old Theatre of Marcellus as part of the Roman Summer Nights Festival or through special sponsors we have performed in Montevarchi in Tuscany, Montefalco and Bevagna in Umbria and Guastalla near Parma.

 ARTISTS